NicoloCavalli95horses/KMS-web-testing/02 Literature/papers/Classifying and qualifying GUI defects.md

 ==The current trend in GUI design is the shift from designing standard widgets to designing [[ad hoc widgets]] that can handle [[multi-event interactions]] and [[multi-modal interactions]]==

-The GUI serves:
+The GUI goals are:
 - allow the user to reach his goals by performing certain actions that modify the system state
+- presents data
 - aesthetics purposes
-- presents data

 **Direct manipulation**: aims at minimizing the mental effort required to use systems (e.g., drawing application)